lunardellodev/lunardellodev/README.md

 ---

-### 💻 Tech Stack & Estudos
+### 💻 Tech Stack & Studies
-Aqui estão as tecnologias que utilizo e estudo atualmente:
+Here are the technologies that I currently use and study:

 <div align="left">
   <!-- JAVA -->